hasael-web/CIRCLE-FE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Circle is a social media website where users can create posts, like posts, and comment on these posts.
+Circle is a social media website where users can create posts, like posts, delete posts, and comment on these posts.
 Circle is also accompanied by follow and delete account features.

 ### Technology Used
 - [ReactJS](https://react.dev/)